Napa County wine: Modern era

 In 1944, seven vintners signed an agreement that formed the Napa Valley Vintners trade association that would grow up until becoming an association with 550 wineries.

-The Napa County wine industry was once again in a period of expansion as new entrepreneurs with big visions such as Robert Mondavi in 1966 flocked to the valley; however, this time vintners and residents concerned about the population growth and shift towards urbanization in the region worked together to enact legislation making it more difficult to develop land in Napa.
+The Napa County wine industry was once again in a period of expansion as pioneering viticulturists with big visions such as Robert Mondavi in 1966 flocked to the valley; however, this time vintners and residents concerned about the population growth and shift towards urbanization in the region worked together to enact legislation making it more difficult to develop land in Napa.
 In 1968, Napa County passed the Napa Valley Agricultural Preserve, which protects rural open space within the county.
-As the new investors and entrepreneurs began focusing on Napa County, the Paris Wine Tasting of 1976 placed Napa viticulture on the world stage as two local wines were ranked #1, by renown French oenophiles, in a blind tasting over highly regarded French vintages.
+As the new investors and vintners began focusing on Napa County, the Paris Wine Tasting of 1976 placed Napa viticulture on the world stage as two local wines were ranked #1, by renown French oenophiles, in a blind tasting over highly regarded French vintages.
 Since then, Napa County is internationally renown as a primer wine-producing region.

-After the 1976 event, the Napa County wine industry grew exponentially.
+After the 1976 event, California and the Napa County wine industry grew exponentially.
 In 1975, Napa County was home to 45 wineries, and in 1980 there were over 100 wineries operating in Napa County.
 In 1981, Napa Valley became California's first designated American Viticultural Area (AVA).
 This level of growth has sustained to the present day, as in 2012, there were 430 wineries in Napa County.
 The relatively new brand of high quality wine that is now associated with Napa County has attracted many wealthy investors to the region, and today Napa's economy is booming due to the success of the wine industry and a thriving wine tourism industry.